royteusink/tailwindcss-state/README.md

 ### Scopes (Nested toggle states):

-This example shows two nested states (`activated` and `expanded`), the state names must be different else they will interfare each other.
+This example shows two nested states (`activated` and `expanded`), the state names must be different else they will interfere each other.

 ```html
 <aside class="invisible activated:visible activated">